Muirhead v Industrial Tank Specialist Ltd: Judgment

 Relying on Junior Books v.
-Veitchi the court allowed a claim for economic loss and gave a judgment against the motor manufacturer for damages to be assessed on grounds 1-7 above.
+Veitchi, the court allowed a claim for economic loss and gave a judgment against the motor manufacturer for damages to be assessed on grounds 1–7.
 The third defendant appealed.

 The Court of Appeal overturned this application of Junior Books v.
-Veitchi, on the ground that Junior Books depended on its own unique and particular facts and could not be used to allow the present claim for it was pure economic loss.
+Veitchi, on the ground that Junior Books depended on its own unique and particular facts, and could not be used to allow the present claim, for it was pure economic loss.
 The court held that the plaintiff could only recover foreseeable physical loss he had suffered and any consequential economic loss he had suffered as a direct result of that physical damage.